Nashik valley wine: History

 According to the Nashik district Gazetteer grapes have existed as a horticultural crop in Nashik from 1950s.
 However, it was only in 1987 that Madhavrao More established a Co-operative Winery known as Pimpane Co-operative Ltd in collaboration with M/s Harbault & Fils Epernary France to produce wine from table grade grapes.
 Chardonnay and Pinot noir were planted and the Co-operative produced 500,000 bottles out of which 35,000 bottles were exported to France and to some other countries in Europe.
 But due to problems in harvesting this export was discontinued in 2003.

-In 1996, Rajeev Samant, a Stanford graduate, who returned to Nashik to farm imported grape varieties Chenin blanc, Sauvignon blanc and Zinfandel and planted them in the land owned by his family.
+In 1996, Rajeev Samant, a Stanford graduate who returned to Nashik to farm imported grape varieties Chenin blanc, Sauvignon blanc and Zinfandel planted them in the land owned by his family.
 In 1997, Kerry Damskey, a leading wine maker from California's Sonoma Valley (the largest wine producer in the Wine Country region) provided the expertise for vinification of wine grapes.
 The first wine came to be marketed in March 2000 under the trade name "Sula".
 Several other farmers joined him in propagation of this effort.
-The wine magazine the Sommeliar India, reported that Nashik Valley Wine was first marketed by Sula in 2000.
+The wine magazine Sommeliar India, reported that Nashik Valley Wine was first marketed by Sula in 2000.